sermon: Our Closest Neighbors

 We know how imperative it is to change the self.
 That is what I have been saying.
 We are to repent of sin, to become righteous, and to pursue holiness so that we might be in the image of God.
 We learn this right out of the gate when God calls us, because God grants us repentance.
 This is what He teaches us and leads us into so that we understand the need to repent, to change.
 He puts within us the desire to put away evil and conform to His law.

-Deuteronomy 6:4-5 is a base and succinct way of saying just what I said.
-It is couched in different words, but it's basically the same thing.
+This next scripture is a basic and succinct way of saying just what I said.
+It is couched in different words, but it is basically the same thing.

 Deuteronomy 6:4-5 Hear, O Israel: the LORD our God, the LORD is one!
 You shall love the LORD your God with all your heart, with all your soul, and with all your might.